-6 A Construction Method Statement to specify the measures to be adopted to protect the amenity of neighbouring residential properties from the effects of noise and dust arising as a result of the construction phase of the proposed development shall be submitted to and approved by the Planning Authority prior to the commencement of development.
+A Construction Method Statement to specify the measures to be adopted to protect the amenity of neighbouring residential properties from the effects of noise and dust arising as a result of the construction phase of the proposed development shall be submitted to and approved by the Planning Authority prior to the commencement of development.

 The recommendations of the Construction Method Statement shall be implemented prior to the commencement of development.
-Development shall thereafter be undertaken until the build out of the site is complete in accordance with the details so approved, unless otherwise approved in writing by the Planning Authority.
+Development shall thereafter be undertaken in accordance with the details so approved, unless otherwise approved in writing by the Planning Authority.